Nothing: Parmenides

-One of the earliest Western philosophers to consider nothing as a concept was Parmenides (5th century BC), who was a Greek philosopher of the monist school.
+One of the earliest Western philosophers to consider nothing as a concept was Parmenides (5th century BCE), a Greek philosopher of the monist school.
 He argued that "nothing" cannot exist by the following line of reasoning: To speak of a thing, one has to speak of a thing that exists.
-Since we can speak of a thing in the past, this thing must still exist (in some sense) now, and from this he concludes that there is no such thing as change.
+If one can speak of a thing in the past, this thing must still exist (in some sense) now, and from this he concluded that there is no such thing as change.
 As a corollary, there can be no such things as coming-into-being, passing-out-of-being, or not-being.

-Other philosophers, for instance, Socrates and Plato. largely agreed with Parmenides's reasoning on nothing.
+Other philosophers, for instance, Socrates and Plato largely agreed with Parmenides's reasoning on nothing.
 Aristotle differs with Parmenides's conception of nothing and says, "Although these opinions seem to follow logically in a dialectical discussion, yet to believe them seems next door to madness when one considers the facts."

 In modern times, Albert Einstein's concept of spacetime has led many scientists, including Einstein himself, to adopt a position remarkably similar to Parmenides.
 On the death of his friend Michele Besso, Einstein consoled his widow with the words, "Now he has departed from this strange world a little ahead of me.
 That signifies nothing.
 For those of us that believe in physics, the distinction between past, present and future is only a stubbornly persistent illusion."